 Who can play the DC Lottery?
 Can I purchase tickets in advance?
-Which Radio/TV Stations broadcast the lottery drawings?
+Where can I get winning numbers information?
+Can I view drawings for DC Lottery games?
 Where does the money generated by the Lottery go?
 How do I claim a prize?
 And, can winners remain anonymous?
 What happens if I should die prior to receiving all my lottery winnings?
 What happens to unclaimed prizes?
 Are lottery prizes taxable?
 How much tax will I have to pay on my winnings?
 Are there any other deductions withheld?
 How can I get another copy of my IRS Form W-2G?
 Can more than one person share a prize?
 What happens if I lose a winning ticket?
 Can lottery tickets be purchased by mail or through the Internet?
 Does the lottery offer Second Chance Drawing assistance to the visually impaired?How do I submit a Freedom of Information Act (FOIA) Request?

 Who can play the DC Lottery?

 Players must be 18 years of age or older but a person under 18 may receive a lottery ticket as a gift and be paid a lottery prize pursuant to guidelines found at DC Official Code § 3-1335 (2001).